 - Helping them figure out a way to stay away from bad influences, places, and things

 The same process is applied to many other underlying issues (e.g., past sex offenses, mental health issues, underemployment, social issues, etc.).
 But what sets us apart is our focus on developing a new, healthy support network.
 We help clients search for positive influences to help them with their journey.
 For example, this can include ministers, treatment providers, sports or recreation leagues, and prisoner support or advocacy groups.

 Contending with Supervised Release

-While the basics of creating a prisoner reentry program are important and lay a foundation for release success (e.g., housing, employment, and support network), successfully completing the term of supervised release is also vial, as violations can, and do, result in supervised releasees being sent back to prison.
+The basics of creating a prisoner reentry program are essential and lay a foundation for release success (e.g., housing, employment, and support network).
+Equally important is successfully completing the term of supervised release.
+Above everything else, avoiding violations of supervised release is critical.
+Violations can result in supervised releasees being sent back to prison.